rghosh8/capstone-1/README.md

-# capstone-1
+# Statistical Assessment of the Impact of Covid-19 on the Stock Performacne for Four Large Application Monitoring Companies

 ## Objective

-This capstone aims to analyze the relative stock performances of Big 3 monitoring companies ([Datadog](https://datadoghq.com), [New Relic](https://newrelic.com/), [Dynatrace](https://www.dynatrace.com/)) and explore who is gaining most as we are adjusting to the post-covid world.
+This capstone aims to analyze the relative stock performances of Big 3 monitoring companies ([Splunk](https://www.splunk.com/), [Datadog](https://datadoghq.com), [New Relic](https://newrelic.com/), [Dynatrace](https://www.dynatrace.com/)) and explore who is gaining most as we are adjusting to the post-covid world.

 ## Introduction